gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_LEDs.rst

     import neopixel
+    np = neopixel.NeoPixel(pin0, 4)

+| Each LED is addressed by a position (starting from 0).
+| Neopixels are given RGB (red, green, blue) values between 0-255 as a tuple.
+| For example, ``(255,255,255)`` is white.

 .. py:method:: clear()

-        Clear all the pixels.
+        Clear all the LEDs.

 .. py:method:: show()

-        Show the pixels.
-This must be called for any updates to become visible.
+        Show the LEDs using their colour settings.
+This must be called for any updates to teh LEDs to become visible.

-    | Each pixel is addressed by a position (starting from 0).
-    | Neopixels are given RGB (red, green, blue) values between 0-255 as a tuple.
-    | For example, ``(255,255,255)`` is white.

 Operations